cybersecurity-lab/smqtt/README.md

 All commuications for group key distribution are performed using MQTT.
 A specific key distribution protocol have been defined for this purpose.

-The server can be run on a Java 10+ JVM and supports different options at command-line that can be shown using the ‘-h’ option.
+The server can be run on a Java 10+ JVM.
 It just requires a standard MQTT (e.g. Eclipse mosquitto) running and reachable at a given IP address.

+It supports different command-line options that can be shown using the ‘-h’ option.

 ### Dependencies